414owen/414owen.github.io/blog/0-currying-in-javascript.md

 ```

 Woops!
 When you curry one parameter, you curry it for every subsequent call.
-addOne was correct, however addTwo was just the value three.
-Maybe we can pass
+addOne was correct, however addTwo was just the value three, so we were trying
-the next parameters in by binding them...
+to call three as a function.
+Maybe we can pass the accumulated parameters in by
+binding them...

 ```
 function curry(arity, func) {